prince-css/prince-css/README.md

 ![SQL Expert](https://img.shields.io/badge/SQL%20Expert-Advanced-red)

 Welcome to my GitHub profile!
-I'm passionate about Natural Language Processing (NLP) research and have a diverse skill set that includes full-stack development, AWS cloud computing, Tableau visualization, SQL, and MERN stack development.
+I'm passionate about AI and Natural Language Processing (NLP) research and have a diverse skill set that includes full-stack development, AWS cloud computing, Tableau visualization, SQL, and MERN stack development.

 ## 💼 What I Do